 With a mini split, you can get even heating and cooling because you’re controlling the settings for virtually every room individually.

-Ductless mini split systems need to be installed by a professional who can design zones, ensure correct sizing, and install your ductless system correctly.
-If you want to know more about ductless systems or would like a free estimate, contact Snowflake Air today.
-We love serving the great people of the Treasure Valley and want to become your go-to source for all your Meridian heating and cooling needs.
+Ductless heating and cooling systems need to be installed by a professional who can design zones, ensure correct sizing, and install your ductless system correctly.
+If you want to know more about ductless systems or would like a free estimate for a mini split installation in Kuna, ID, Boise Metro, or Valley County, contact Snowflake Air today.